figshare/user_documentation/docs/api/file_uploader.md

 * `PUT /upload/<token>/<part_no>` - receives part data

   The entire body of the request is piped as-is to S3.
-It is assumed that the body is the correct pice of the file, from `startOffset` to `endOffset`
+It is assumed that the body is the correct piece of the file, from `startOffset` to `endOffset`

   While this requests is being processed the part is going to be in a locked state.
 The request can end with a `409` status code if a